Social Sciences Grant

 - Plan.
 Provide a description of your plan and explain what you need to accomplish during the Social Sciences Grant award period to be competitive for external funding.

 - Team.
 Explain why the PI, and if applicable the team, has the background and abilities to pursue the project and become competitive for external funding in this research area.
+State if the team is new.

 - Justification.
 Explain why a Social Sciences Grant award will increase the likelihood of securing external funding.